 This increase in volume in the singer's formant is a common strategy among the lower voice types.

-Thirdly, with higher voice types, the mouth of the singer can be shaped to accentuate the resonant frequencies of certain vowels.
-This helps, again, to boost the sung frequencies and allows the voice to be heard all the way at the back of the room and over the rest of the music.
+Thirdly, with higher voice types, the singer's mouth can be shaped to accentuate the resonant frequencies of certain vowels.
+Again, this helps boost the sung frequencies and allows the voice to be heard all the way at the back of the room and over the rest of the music.

 The Orchestra And Musicians